-25 Yard Rifle Range Rebuild Progress Report
+Rifle Range Bunkers Rebuild Progress Report

 Mark Skweres / Rich Dunn | Published on 5/30/2025

-25 Yard Bunker Rebuild Progress Report
+Rifle Range Bunker Rebuild Progress Report

 A Day by Day account of the project - As told by Rich Dunn

-Rich Dunn's Project Update - Day 1
+Bunker Project Update - Day 1

 Four of us showed up today to oversee the demo of the old bunker and the base layout and first course lay down.
 All was accomplished, even with a rain squall that rolled through.